addresscloud/addresscloud-github-actions/README.md

 ## Usage

-In another repository, add a reference to a workflow in this repository in a job.
+In a job in another repository, add a reference to a workflow in this repository.
 E.g. to use the terraform apply workflow, add:

 ```
 jobs: